Whatcom County profile

 Personal income includes earned income, investment income, and government payments such as Social Security and Veterans Benefits.
 Investment income includes income imputed from pension funds and from owning a home.
 Per capita personal income equals total personal income divided by the resident population.

-In 2018, 15.8 percent of Whatcom County’s resident population was living below the official poverty line, higher than both the state (10.3 percent) and the nation (13.1 percent).
+In 2019, 12.9 percent of Whatcom County’s resident population was living below the official poverty line, higher than the state (9.8 percent) and similar to the nation (12.3 percent).

-Whatcom County’s estimated population was 225,300 in 2019.
-Its total growth from 2009 to 2019 was 12.8 percent, below the percentage growth rate for Washington state over the same period.
+Whatcom County’s estimated population was 228,000 in 2020.
+Total population growth from 2010 to 2020 was 13.4 percent, below the percentage growth rate for Washington state over the same period.

 |Whatcom County||Washington state|